-An accident can happen at any moment; some can be mild damages to our body others can be harsher and even require professional assistance.
-Imagine you are playing American Football with your friends, you are a star in the field, but a member of the offensive team tackles you down and pain is felt everywhere.
+An accident can happen at any moment; some can be mild damage to our body others can be harsher and even require professional assistance.
+Imagine you are playing American Football with your friends, you are a star on the field, but a member of the offensive team tackles you down and pain is felt everywhere.

 What causes a Tooth to Chipped?

 Another reason for a tooth to chip is because of anxiety attacks.
-When someone has an anxiety attack, the person is prone to chew things like pens, pencils and other items.
-This habit will put extra pressure in your teeth and in most cases soften enamel.
+When someone has an anxiety attack, the person is prone to chew things like pens, pencils, and other items.
+This habit will put extra pressure on your teeth and in most cases soften enamel.
 The softening of enamel will have many consequences, among them a chipped tooth.

-If you are into extreme trills or sports, remember to where protection.
-Not only in your body, but also in your mouth; remember what people first notice when they meet you is your smile.
-Protecting our teeth is important; our dentist in Sani Dental Group can provide you treatment options to help you with the problem.
+If you are into extreme trills or sports, remember to wear protection.
+Not only in your body but also in your mouth; remember what people first notice when they meet you is your smile.
+Protecting our teeth is important; our dentists in Sani Dental Group can provide you with treatment options to help you with the problem.

 Treating a Chipped Tooth

 Go to the dentist as soon as possible

 - The first hours after the accident are the most important.
 The more you wait, the greater the chance will be for an infection or tooth loss to occur.

 Investigative what kind of break you suffer Save the broken/chipped piece if possible

 - Broken or chipped teeth are considered serious fractures.